For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 We purchased ours for less than $20 and keep it in the truck all the time.
-It gets used all the time.

 Most people use the fabric wraps, the baby carriers or baby backpacks.
-All of them will work, but you’ll want to make an educated decision based on your level of hiking and age of your child.
+All of them will work, but you’ll want to make an educated decision based on your level of hiking and the age of your child.

 I started out using a wrap, but realized really quickly that is wasn’t robust enough for my style of hiking.
 It survived my nature walk but just wasn’t that comfortable.

 Fortunately, a friend gave me an Ergo 360 which is perfect for Ella’s current size.
 The important thing is to try out your options before you get on the trail and realize you have problems.

 We also have a nice Osprey baby carrier backpack that I’ve used for my grandson, but at this point, Ella isn’t big enough to fit in it.